rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 This document outlines an upgrade strategy to address new versions of Kubernetes, and any k8sapps that are maintained.
 This strategy consists of the following high-level activities:

-1. Update version inventory list
+1. Generate a version report
-2. Evaluate impact of new version and prioritize
+2. Evaluate impact of new versions and prioritize
 3. Update to targeted versions

-## Update version inventory list
+## Generate a version report

 Any update begins by first knowing the following: